Monday, May 31, 2010

 Artificial Selection: Leave well enough alone!

-and went to PJ’s pet store to look at all the animals and decided to get a pet hamster!
+So once upon a time, I was at the mall and went to PJ’s pet store to look at all the animals and decided to get a pet hamster!
 I saw such a wide variety of hamsters; the very common golden hamster, white, black, brown, fluffy and smooth.
 I thought that the idea of a black hamster was very strange, yet at the same time, interesting, I finally decided on a black Syrian hamster.
 Whenever someone would see him, they would

 say